 Price Range: $37–$92

-While they only offer subscriptions, options to delay or cancel anytime make it as easy as popping down to the market.
+While they only offer subscriptions, they offer options to delay or cancel anytime.

 Manufacturing happens there as well, but they are working on bringing manufacturing to the US as soon as possible.

-Not only is packaging and shipping plastic-free, but also ‘carbon-neutral plus’.
-We say “plus” because they offset twice the emissions created by every order and do not offer expedited shipping to curb further waste.
-No wonder they received the highest score possible for bamboo TP from the Natural Resources Defense Council.
+Packaging and shipping plastic-free, but also ‘carbon-neutral plus’.
+“Plus” because they offset twice the emissions created by every order and do not offer expedited shipping to curb further waste.

 Through a partnership with Food Lifeline, they donate rolls of their zero waste toilet paper to local food banks and shelters.